 But don’t wait too long to jump on a trend.
 You’ve probably noticed how quickly something you saw on your FYP can sound like yesterday’s news.

-Being new on a social network can be daunting, so check out our video on TikTok marketing for beginners to learn how to get started with this lucrative new venture.
+Being new on a social network can be daunting, so check out our video on TikTok marketing for beginners to learn how to get started with this lucrative venture.

 Also, Instagram is leaning into its new Shoppable features.
 Your tried-and-true photo app for sharing looks and inspiring your audience has become the store itself.
 Your audience no longer has to click the “link in bio” to find the clothes you feature in your feed.
-Shopping is now integrated throughout the app.
-Set up your store, and your followers can click “View shop” to scroll through your offerings, and buy them through Instagram’s in-app browser.
+Shopping is now integrated in the app.
+Set up your store, and your followers can click “View shop” to scroll through your offerings and buy them through Instagram’s in-app browser.

 Instagram is also going further with its “Checkout” feature.
-Checkout allows users to skip the browser step, and buy directly in the app.
+Checkout allows users to skip the browser step and buy directly in the app.
 It’s only available in the US right now, though.

 And as we discussed before, make sure your photos pop!
 Pinterest is all about the visuals.
 Here are a few Pinterest-specific tips:

-- Pinterest is more like a look-book than other social media platforms, so your images should be magazine quality.
+Pinterest is more like a look-book than other social media platforms, so your images should be magazine quality.
 Showing entire outfits is really popular, but don’t be afraid to zoom in on a particular item.

-It’s super important to stay engaged with your audience when marketing online.
-Your standard social media feeds are great, but you can get even closer with your customers by creating exclusive fan groups.
+It’s important to stay engaged with your audience when marketing online.
+Your standard social media feeds are great, but you can get even closer to your customers by creating exclusive fan groups.
 You don’t even have to be in marketing mode all the time—these are places where you and your audience can interact and share valuable tips.

 Incentivize your most passionate fans to create user-generated content by offering invites to this exclusive Facebook page as a reward for writing reviews or tagging you in their posts.